Design + Practice

 A visual storyteller

-Structure boards with beginning (concept), middle (development), and end (final proposal).
-Tailor content to your audience—clients want renders; juries want technical depth.
+Structure boards with a clear beginning, middle, and end.
+Tailor content to your audience—clients want renders; juries and tutors want technical depth.

-Set up ISO A1 boards in InDesign with 12 columns.
-Use size, contrast, position, and colour to guide the viewer's eye.
-Choose 2-3 colours that match your project's mood.
+Set up A1 boards in InDesign with a modular grid.
+Use size, contrast, position, and colour to guide the viewer's eye exactly where you want it.

 Syllabus